Can I get a tier 2 visa without maintenance funds?

 There are also a few other circumstances which are available in visa guidance booklets, but as a general many people can be exempted by their nationality.
 But if not then you will need to be verified by either the test route or by academic history as laid out above.

-Our specialist immigration lawyers can help assist you in producing your visa application.
+Our immigration solicitors can help assist you in producing your visa application.
 We can also help sponsors with any issues in bringing staff into the country.
 Our expertise can be helpful to anyone with potential visa issues.

 So get in touch today and see what we can do for you in regards to your visa application.
-Our specialists will be able and happy to help you.
+Our lawyers will be able and happy to help you.